anandangalig/DNA/README.md

   * _To run the tests:_
     * _Make sure Testing and DNA modules are enabled on the Module tab of the Admin menu_
     * _Go to Configuration tab, click on Testing under Development panel_
-    * _Go to Configuration tab, click on Testing under Development panel_
     * _Scroll down to 'Independent Project Tests' section and check mark it_
     * _Click Run tests_